sqcodeworks/repo-exercise/README.md

 # repo-exercise
 Coursera Repo For Lab Practice

-This line is added in this file using vim in git-bash
+This readme file is in testing2 branch.